 There are many famous people from North Carolina: David Brinkley (newscaster), Howard Cosell (sportscaster), Dale Earnhardt (race car driver), Sugar Ray Leonard (boxer), Catfish Hunter (baseball), and many others.

-Randy Travis was born in Marshvilleon, one of six children.
-He began playing at local clubs, at the age of 10, and dropped out of high school.
-He won a talent contest at a nightclub and the owner signed him to a weekly gig.
-Travis was rejected by every major record label in Nashville because he sounded too “country.”
+Randy Travis was born in Marshville, one of six children.
+He began playing at local clubs at age ten and dropped out of high school.
+He won a talent contest at a nightclub, and the owner signed him to a weekly gig.
+Every major record label rejected Travis in Nashville because he sounded too “country.”
 But he kept trying.
 And it paid off.
 His songs began hitting the top-ten hits list.
-Not only was he a country legend, but he also graciously gave his time to others, working for many charities, causes and benefits.
+He was a country legend and graciously gave his time to others, working for many charities, causes, and benefits.
 In 2013 he had a massive stroke and had to be shocked back to life.
 That may have ended his music career, but it didn’t stop his charitable work.
-He and his wife Mary founded the Randy Travis Foundation supporting stroke victims.
+He and his wife Mary founded the Randy Travis Foundation, supporting stroke victims.
 This man is a national treasure.

 Richard Petty was born in Level Cross.
 His father, Lee, was already a race car legend.
 Richard and his brother Maurice grew up working in the pit crew.
-As soon as Richard turned 21, he began his racing career, often competing with this dad.
-In 1961 Richard and Lee raced against each other and both crashed.
-Richard walked away and Lee sustained serious injuries.
-Later, in the Capital City 500 race of 1972, Richard took on Bobby Allison.
+When Richard turned 21, he began his racing career, often competing with his dad.
+In 1961 Richard and Lee raced against each other, and both crashed.
+Richard walked away, and Lee sustained severe injuries.
+Later, Richard took on Bobby Allison in the Capital City 500 race of 1972.
 They circled the track, trading leads and scraping paint several times.
-Nearing the finish line, Richard’s car stuck the guardrail and grabbed air.
+Richard’s car stuck the guardrail and grabbed air near the finish line.
 He regained control and swerved back onto the track.
-No one expected for him to win, but he did.
-Richard said that people raced cars the day after the second car was built.
+No one expected him to win, but he did.
+Richard said people raced cars the day after the second car was built.

-Billy Graham was born in in a farmhouse in Charlotte, NC, in 1918.
+Billy Graham was born in a farmhouse in Charlotte, NC, in 1918.
 He became the most popular and influential preacher of the 20th century.
-He preached live, from center stage, to 215 million people in over 185 countries.
+He preached life from center stage to 215 million people in over 185 countries.
 No other man in history has addressed that many people live.
-The numbers he reached through radio, television and by written word is unfathomable and uncountable.
+The numbers he reached through radio, television, and the written word are unfathomable and uncountable.
 He prayed with 12 US presidents, from Truman to Obama, and was a frequent guest of the Royal Family.
-He visited with North Korean leaders and also preached to 155,000 people in Moscow.
-He became personal friends with Dr. Martin Luther King and used Dr. King’s code name “Mike,” which was reserved for only his closest friends.
-When Billy Graham died, at the age of 99, president Trump allowed his casket to lay in state at the Capitol Rotunda.
+He visited North Korean leaders and preached to 155,000 people in Moscow.
+He became personal friends with Dr. Martin Luther King and used Dr. King’s code name, “Mike,” which was reserved for only his closest friends.
+When Billy Graham died at 99, president Trump allowed his casket to lay in state at the Capitol Rotunda.
 Billy Graham was a charismatic figure who influenced multitudes, delivering hope and inspiration in his messages.

 Charles Sifford was born in Charlotte, NC.
-He started out as a golf caddy at the age of 13, earning 60 cents per day.
-He gave 50 of those cents to his mother, for food, and saved the other 10 cents.
-He said he was saving his money so that he can buy stogies (cigars) which would become his trademark when he was old enough to smoke.
-At that time the PGA was Caucasian only (CO).
-But he had thick skin, ignoring the cat calls, racial slurs and profanity.
-In 1960 he received his PGA player’s card and a year later the PGA dropped the CO clause.
-Lee Trevino said that Sifford was PGA’s Jackie Robinson.
+He started as a golf caddy at 13, earning 60 cents daily.
+He gave 50 of those cents to his mother for food and saved the other 10 cents.
+He said he was saving his money to buy stogies (cigars) that would become his trademark when he was old enough to smoke.
+At that time, the PGA was Caucasian only (CO).
+But he had thick skin, ignoring the catcalls, racial slurs, and profanity.
+In 1960 he received his PGA player’s card; a year later, the PGA dropped the CO clause.
+Lee Trevino said that Sifford was PGA’s, Jackie Robinson.
 Tiger Woods named his son, Charlie, after him.
 And President Obama awarded him the Presidential Medal of Freedom in 2014.
 Dream big, no matter how insurmountable the odds.